flyteorg/flyte/rsts/concepts/tasks.rst

 - Tasks that call web services

 Flyte ships with some defaults; for example, running a simple Python function does not need any hosted service.
 Flyte knows how to execute these kinds of tasks on Kubernetes.
-It turns out these are the vast majority of tasks in ML, and Flyte is deftly adept at handling an enormous scale on Kubernetes; this is achieved by implementing a unique scheduler on top of Kubernetes.
+It turns out these are the vast majority of tasks in ML, and Flyte is adept at handling an enormous scale on Kubernetes; this is achieved by implementing a unique scheduler on top of Kubernetes.

 Types
 ^^^^^

-Since it's impossible to define the unit of execution of a task the same way for all kinds of tasks, Flyte allows different task types in the system.
+Since it is impossible to define the unit of execution of a task the same way for all kinds of tasks, Flyte allows different task types in the system.
 Flyte comes with a set of defined, battle-tested task types.
 It also allows for a very flexible model to :std:ref:`define new types <cookbook:plugins_extend>`.